-- I expect that my students will be involved in class.
+- I expect that you regularly log-in and work in ALEKS.
+I reserve the right to drop you from my class if the initial knowledge check is not complete by the beginning of class on the first Thursday.
+You will also be dropped if you miss ANY hour of class I the first week. - I expect that my students will be involved in class.
 This includes being present, asking questions and participating in discussions and group work.
-You should come to class prepared (this means you should bring your notebook, tablet/laptop, etc. in addition to having your work with you).
-Spend at least 8 hours per week working on this class. - I expect you will be respectful of everyone in the class, in word as well as behavior.
+(The instructor notes excellent attendance/attitude and will sometimes "bump up" a borderline grade for such students.) - You should come to class prepared (this means you should bring your notebook, tablet/laptop, etc. in addition to having your work with you).
+Spend at least 8 hours per week working on this class, outside of class time. - I expect you will be respectful of everyone in the class, in word as well as behavior.
 Along these lines, I ask that you turn off and/or put away your cell phone, mp3 player, laptop, etc. during class unless it is being used for an activity so as to avoid causing a distraction.
+I will call you out in class if you regularly violate this policy.